 Seeking a Shared Vision for Roosevelt

-Following the visioning process, Sustainable Long Island wrote a community revitalization and economic development plan for Roosevelt and identified 15 brownfields along the main commercial corridor.
-In 2003, Sustainable Long Island organized over 100 volunteers from the Roosevelt community to construct a new playground at the Washington Rose Elementary School, one of the projects identified in the community vision plan.
-The playground, which took three days to build, was designed by youth from the Roosevelt community.
+- Organized over 100 volunteers to construct a new playground at the Washington Rose Elementary School, one of the projects identified in the community vision plan, which took three days to build and was designed by local youth.

 - Facilitated the beautification of Nassau Road with the addition of a “Welcome to Roosevelt” sign, brick sidewalks, and community clock across from the Roosevelt Post Office.

 - Supported RCRG as they received funding from the Hagedorn Foundation to build a green-energy, financially sustainable building with a commercial anchor and nonprofit shared space.

 - Launched a community-based, youth-staffed famers’ market, providing access to fresh, affordable, local produce to low-income residents by accepting FMNP and Food Stamps.